DavidNHill/JSMinesweeper/README.md

 The analysis button can be used to force the solver to analyse the current games position.
 This is useful if you have turned off all the solver options.

+The **Play again** button can be used to replay the same board.
+This is useful if you have made a no guess game you wish to replay without having to redo the generation step.
+If you don't start with the same tile you may blast or game may no longer be no guess.

+**New:**
+**Boards can be downloaded in mbf format to be stored locally or shared with friends.**
+**boards saved using MinesweeperX (mbf) or Arbitar (abf) can be loaded into the Player by dragging and dropping the file on the play area.**

 ## How to use the Analyser